djangocon/2024.djangocon.eu/djangocon_2024/content/information/sprints/0sprints.md

 The Sprints are free for all conference participants.
 However, as the Sprints venue does not have unlimited capacity, and we would like to prepare a precise amount of food and drinks, please keep your participation status updated on the ticketing website (after buying your ticket).

-As you already know, **Auditorio Mar de Vigo** will be the main conference venue for DjangoCon Europe 2024! :european_castle: Plus, **Hotel Bahia de Vigo** will be hosting our sprints.
-Get ready for an amazing conference experience in beautiful Vigo! :ocean::sparkles:
+As you already know, **Auditorio Mar de Vigo** will be the main conference venue for DjangoCon Europe 2024! 🏰 Plus, **Hotel Bahia de Vigo** will be hosting our sprints.
+Get ready for an amazing conference experience in beautiful Vigo! 🌊✨

 #### Check the map to the varius venues